Amanda Jelks, Chattanooga Business, Trust, Wills, Probate & Estate Planning Attorney

 What are the dangers to me and my family of not having an estate plan?

-• In the event that you die or become legally unable to make your own decisions, if you do not have an estate plan, your savings and assets may become subject to the probate process.
-Probate is both lengthy and expensive and can involve litigation and court costs for your family.
-This could lead to unexpected or undesirable distribution of your estate, causing family conflict and other issues. continue reading about probate law.
+In the event that you die or become legally unable to make your own decisions, if you do not have an estate plan, your savings and assets may become subject to the probate process.
+Probate is both lengthy and expensive and can involve financial and legal burdens such as litigation and court costs for your family.
+This could lead to unexpected or undesirable distribution of your estate, causing family conflict and other issues.
+Continue reading about probate law.

 How does a Trust and Estates Lawyer control what happens with my estate?

-• Estate, Probate, and Inheritance Laws vary from state to state.
-Our estate planning attorneys are familiar the estate planning laws and use tools including different types of wills and trusts, powers of attorney, conservatorships, guardianships, and business succession plans to ensure that your estate is distributed according to your wishes. continue reading about estate planning tools.
+Estate, Probate, and Inheritance Laws vary from state to state.
+Our estate planning attorneys are familiar with the estate planning laws and use tools including different types of wills and trusts, powers of attorney, conservatorships, guardianships, and business succession plans to ensure that your estate is distributed according to your wishes.
+Continue reading about estate planning tools.

 What are wills and how do they work?